Use Food As Medicine

 Nutrition and physical activity are the two most important aspects that can be modified to prevent cancers occurrence.

 A healthy diet does not guarantee a life free from cancer.
 Other risk factors such as genetics, spirituality, and lifestyle are involved in cancer development.
-Following these factors you can lower your cancer risk.
 The following recommendations can help reduce the risk.

 Eat a well-balanced diet.
 (Memorial Sloan-Kettering Cancer Center, 2010) Whenever possible select food that is locally grown free of hormones, pesticides, herbicides and antibiotic residues.